Read This First

 Prompt 3: Provide 3 real-life accounts of individuals who strived to make themselves socially significant, only to regret it later.

-The central claim is this: The quest for social significance often drives people to achieve extraordinary feats or rise to fame.
+In plain terms: The quest for social significance often drives people to achieve extraordinary feats or rise to fame.

 while achieving social significance can fulfill certain ambitions and bring widespread recognition, it often comes with unforeseen challenges and burdens that can lead to regret, particularly when it affects personal relationships, privacy, and overall well-being.